GarrettSoftware/KeyValueReader/README.md

 ## Overview
 This software implements a single class to easily add basic file input to your programs.
-Just put KeyValueReader.cpp and KeyValueReader.h in your project and add the extra sources to your build scripts.
+Just put KeyValueReader.cpp and KeyValueReader.h in your project and add the extra sources to your build.
+Note: this software requires the C++11 standard.
+For g++ you will need the flag `--std=c++11`.

 Basic usage looks like the following.
+For simple programs, you may not want to use a try/catch block and simply let the program abort from any exception that occurs.

     string runType;
     int problemSize;